 Entry tiers still skip some “nice-to-haves”

-Site migration is much easier than it used to be thanks to free automated tools (especially for WordPress).
+Site migration is easier than it used to be thanks to a free automated migration tool (especially for WordPress).
 If you want white-glove, human-assisted migration, expect a fee.

 Bottom line: the essentials are better than in years past, but security-conscious sites may still want to budget for the add-on suite or consider a plan that includes it.